VincentWei/minigui-docs/supplementary-docs/Using-CommLCD-NEWGAL-Engine-and-Comm-IAL-Engine.md

 * `width`: The horizontal resolution in pixels.
 * `bpp`: The color depth in bits per pixels.
 Actually, this field is a redundancy, because the type already contains the depth information.
 * `pitch`: The length in bytes of one scan line.
-Generally, it should be a times of 4, i.e., the address of each scan line should be 4-byte aligned.
+Generally, it should be times of 4, i.e., the address of each scan line should be 4-byte aligned.
 * `update_method`: The update method when there is a dirty rectangle, can be one of the following values: